Data-Driven Quickest Change Detection in (Hidden) Markov Models: Conclusion

 \section{Conclusion}

-In this paper, we studied the data-driven quickest change detection problem in Markov models.
-We proposed a kernel based detection algorithm, and investigated the bias in MMD estimate for Markov models.
-Further, we derived its bounds on ARL and WADD, which achieves the order-level optimal performance.
-Furthermore, compared to the state-of-the-art study with the same setting, our theoretical bounds are tighter and algorithm is computationally efficient.
-It is of future interest to generalize our results to the hidden Markov model.
+In this paper, we investigated the data-driven quickest change detection problem, focusing on both Markov models and HMMs.
+We developed kernel-based detection algorithms and analyzed the bias in MMD estimates for both Markov models and HMMs.
+Moreover, we established theoretical lower bound on ARL and upper bound on WADD.
+We demonstrated that the WADD is at most in the logarithm of the ARL.
+Combined with the universal lower bound on the WADD in \cite{lai1998information}, our approach is optimal at order-level.
+Furthermore, in the case of Markov models, compared with existing state-of-the-art study in the same setting, our theoretical bounds are more stringent and our algorithms are computationally efficient.
+Our algorithm is the first data-driven one for QCD in HMMs with theoretical performance guarantees.
+Simulation results demonstrate the performance of our proposed algorithms.